-The Kabaka’s lake is reputed to be the largest man-made lake in Africa, constructed during Kabaka Mwanga’s reign.
-Although it was meant to connect to Lake Victoria as an emergency escape route for the Kabaka in case of any attack to the throne, it was not finished according to the plan and as of today it only remained as a royal lake near the palace.
+The Kabaka’s lake is reputed to be the largest man-made lake in Africa.
+It was constructed during Kabaka Mwanga’s reign.
+Although it was meant to connect to Lake Victoria as an emergency escape route for the Kabaka, it was not finished according to the plan.
+As of today, it only remained as a royal lake near the palace.
 The lake is home to a variety of birds, and serves as a fishing and leisure ground to people of all tribes.

-This UNESCO-certified world heritage site was unfortunately inexplicably burnt down in 2010 and is still in the process of restorative construction although nearing completion.
-It was the largest grass-thatched structure in the world, and the burial place to several fallen Kings of Buganda Kingdom.
+This UNESCO-certified world heritage site was unfortunately inexplicably burnt down in 2010.
+However, it is still in the process of restorative construction although nearing completion.
+It was the largest grass-thatched structure in the world.
+Additionally, it is a burial place to several fallen Kings of Buganda Kingdom.

 Makerere University, “the Harvard of Africa”

-This University is one of the most prestigious multinational Universities in Africa with a rich history and lots of globally acclaimed professors who have taught here such as Prof. Ali Mazurui, Prof. Paul Theroux, and Prof. Ngugi w’a Thiongo.
-Usually referred to as the “the Harvard of Africa”, by its students, Makerere University’s old colonial structures are fused with new contemporary ones that makes it a great tour destination worthy visiting while in Uganda.
+This University is one of the most prestigious multinational Universities in Africa.
+In addition, it has a rich history and lots of globally acclaimed professors who have taught here.
+These include; Prof. Ali Mazurui, Prof. Paul Theroux, and Prof. Ngugi w’a Thiongo.
+It is usually referred to as the “the Harvard of Africa”, by its students.
+Makerere University’s old colonial structures are fused with new contemporary ones that makes it a great tour destination worthy visiting while in Uganda.

-Once in Uganda, make sure to visit this picturesque dome that was originally built in 1903 by Buganda Kingdom Craftsmen as a large Grass thatched cathedral that was soon burnt down/struck down by lightning but was replaced by the present dome structure.
+Once in Uganda, make sure to visit this picturesque dome that was originally built in 1903.
+It was built by Buganda Kingdom craftsmen as a large grass thatched cathedral that was burnt down.
+It was later replaced by the present dome structure.
 Located on the scenic Namirembe Hill with a scintillating 360 degrees view of Kampala City, this imposing Church is part of the Anglican Church of Uganda.

 Rubaga Catholic Cathedral

-It is the oldest Catholic Church Cathedrals in Uganda.
+It is the oldest Catholic Church cathedrals in Uganda.
 Like Namirembe Cathedral, Rubaga Cathedral is located on a scenic Rubaga Hill and overlooks Kampala city.
-It is a large complex structure that hosts various Catholic Church functions in Uganda, and is surrounded by beautiful trees plus flowers.
+Furthermore, it is a large complex structure that hosts various Catholic Church functions in Uganda, and is surrounded by beautiful trees plus flowers.